LeanMeanFightingMachine/slush-banner-tool/README.md

 gulp build
 ```

-You will notice a new folder named `dist` in the root of your project, that's where all the distribution files will be kept, including the zip files.
+You will notice a new folder named `build` in the root of your project, that's where all the distribution files will be kept, including the zip files.